Football - Copa del Rey

 The semi-automatic offside technology has not worked.

 BarcelonaReferee Juan Martínez Munuera took more than six minutes to disallow a goal by Pau Cubarsí, following a VAR review (where Pablo González Fuertes was in charge), shortly after the start of the second half of the match between Atlético de Madrid and Barça.
-The goal was ruled out for offside against Robert Lewandowski.
+The goal had initially been ruled offside against Robert Lewandowski.

 Cargando